loodakrawa/SpriterDotNet/README.md

 * Tags - Exposed in Animator.FrameData.AnimationTags and Animator.FrameData.ObjectTags
 * Character Maps - Manipulated through Animator.SpriteProvider and Animator.SoundProvider
 * Animation Blending - Animator.Transition or Animator.Blend

-**Animation blending is possible only between animations with identical hierarchies.
-Blending incompatible animations will cause strange behaviour.
-SpriterDotNet only performs a simple check to determine compatibility in order to avoid crashing but that might not be enough in some cases.**

 ## Feedback
 For questions, feedback, complaints, etc, use the related topic on [Spriter Forum](http://brashmonkey.com/forum/index.php?/topic/4166-spriterdotnet-an-implementation-for-all-c-frameworks/)